 – “Shez Raja” with bass guitarist Shez Raja, drummer Sophie Alloway and saxophonist Tony Kofi

 He has recorded on a number of music releases and albums including:

 – “Call of the Blues” by Michael Messer’s Mitra

 – “Ether” with sitarist Anupama Bhagwat

 – “Groove Maker” as a tabla solo release

 – “Songs of our Mothers” by Kefaya and Elaha Soroor

 He has performed and recorded at the famous Abbey Studios and Westminster Hall alongside the UK Philharmonic Orchestra and Philharmonia.
 He has performed in major indian classical music festivals including Saptak, Harivallabh and Darbar as well as major world music festivals including WOMAD.
 He has frequently performed on BBC Radio with the BBC and Sky Arts and at venues including London Southbank, The Royal Albert Hall, V&A Museum, Leeds International Music Festival, Songlines Encounters Festival, Latitude Festival, WOMAD Festival, The NEC Arena, House of Commons and Westminster Abbey, The Sage Gateshead, Brighton Dome.

-He has been honoured to perform for HRH The Prince of Wales in Royal Albert Hall and the V&A Museum as well as performances at the House of Commons in front of distinguished MPs.
+He has been honoured to perform for HRH Prince Charles, The Prince of Wales (now King!) in the Royal Albert Hall and the V&A Museum as well as performances at the House of Commons in front of distinguished MPs.